 - a good understanding of computers and other communication tools.

-It is useful to have practical experience that relates to the job.
-This could be experience of writing guides or user manuals, either for companies as part of work experience or placements, or ones you have created for use in a portfolio.
+It's useful to have practical experience that relates to the job.
+This could be experience of writing guides or user manuals, either for companies as part of work experience or placements, or ones you've created for use in a portfolio.
 It could also include other writing assignments that show your ability to communicate with the reader.

-Any experience that shows skills in related areas such as science and technology will also be useful.
+Any experience that shows skills in related areas such as science and technology is also useful.

-Competition is moderate, although trainee vacancies may be difficult to find.
+Competition for jobs is moderate, although trainee vacancies may be difficult to find.
 The availability of opportunities depends upon the sector and location.
-It is helpful to join professional associations such as the Institute of Scientific and Technical Communicators (ISTC), which has a student membership category, allowing you to access advice and guidance.
+It's helpful to join professional associations such as ISTC, which has a student membership category, allowing you to access advice and guidance.

-Increasingly complex applications, systems and products are being developed, which results in a greater need for people to write user guides, instruction manuals and training materials in a variety of sectors.
-You could work in:
+As increasingly complex applications, systems and products are developed, more skilled people are needed to write user guides, instruction manuals and training materials in a variety of sectors.
+For example, you could work in: